raspberrypi/documentation/hardware/raspberrypi/power/README.md

 ## Power Supply Warnings

-On all models of Raspberry Pi since the Raspberry Pi B+ (2014) except the Zero range, there is low-voltage detection circuitry that will detect if the supply voltage drops below 4.63v (+/- 5%).
+On all models of Raspberry Pi since the Raspberry Pi B+ (2014) except the Zero range, there is low-voltage detection circuitry that will detect if the supply voltage drops below 4.63V (+/- 5%).
 This will result in a [warning icon](../../../configuration/warning-icons.md) being displayed on all attached displays and an entry being being added to the kernel log.

-If you are seeing warnings, you should improve the power supply chain, as low power can cause problems with corruption of SD cards, or erratic behaviour of the Pi itself; for example, unexplained crashes.
+If you are seeing warnings, you should improve the power supply and/or cable, as low power can cause problems with corruption of SD cards, or erratic behaviour of the Pi itself; for example, unexplained crashes.

 Voltages can drop for a variety of reasons, for example if the power supply itself is inadequate, the power supply cable is made of too thin wires, or you have plugged in high demand USB devices.